-To view currently active sessions, issue the session command without an argument.
+To view currently active sessions, issue the session command.
 To switch to an existing session, issue the session number command or enter Ctrl-w.

-3.4.2 Opening the File from a Remote System
+3.3.2 Opening the File from a Remote System

-After you have modified the configuration file the first time, you can make subsequent revisions remotely if you have been assigned Netlogin privileges using the user command.
-To open the file remotely, copy the configuration file to your personal computer or Administrative host using FTP.
+After you have modified the configuration file the first time, you can make subsequent revisions remotely.
+To open the file remotely, copy the configuration file to your personal computer or administrative host using FTP.
 Follow these steps to copy, open, and edit the configuration file:

-1 Establish an FTP connection to the router:
+- 1 Establish an FTP connection to the router: - > ftp router ftp> ascii